 Actim® Influenza A&B

-Fast and easy flu testing without the need for
+Fast and easy flu testing with no laboratory equipment.

 The key to early flu diagnosis